Billings, Montana: Economy

-Agriculture is Montana's #1 industry.
-Billings contributes to this economy with the Western Sugar Cooperative Plant, processing multi-million dollar crops of sugar beets each year.
+Billings contributes to Montana's agricultural economy with the Western Sugar Cooperative Plant, processing multi-million dollar crops of sugar beets each year.
 Other crops include alfalfa, wheat, barley, and corn.
-Billings has 2 livestock auction locations out of the 13 statewide.
+Billings has two livestock auction locations out of the 13 statewide.
 Several farm and ranch supply stores are located in Billings, providing for the large retail radius the city serves.
-Meadow Gold has a milk processing center in the town.

-Billings plays a vital part in the energy sector.
-Out of Montana's 4 oil refineries, 3 of those are in Yellowstone County.
+Billings is an energy center because it sits amidst the largest coal reserves in the United States, as well as large oil and natural gas fields.
+Out of Montana's four oil refineries, the largest three are in Yellowstone County.
 Montana has about three-tenths of the nation's estimated recoverable coal reserves.
-In 2022, a large pumped hydro storage project was planned near Billings.